pkgw/yoitsagrb/README.md

 YOITSAGRB is a web service that sends you a [Yo](http://www.justyo.co/) whenever a [gamma-ray burst](http://en.wikipedia.org/wiki/Gamma-ray_burst) occurs in the known universe.
+With our current gamma-ray observatories, humans detect a new GRB every few days, give or take.

 ## How do I subscribe?